-- 1. By participating in the race and having the team leader submit an exclusion of liability, every individual crew member confirms that they accept the conditions outlined in the exclusion of liability. - 2.
+- 1. By participating in the race and submitting a signed exclusion of liability, every individual crew member confirms that they accept the conditions outlined in the exclusion of liability. - 2.
 The rider is responsible for the behaviour of his/her crew members.
-Misconduct by a crew member can lead to the rider receiving a penalty or even being disqualified.
-If one crew member's behaviour is causing persistent problems, this person may be excluded from the event. - 3.
-Each team must appoint a team leader and register this person with the race committee before the race begins.
-Information given to the team leader or substitute leader by the race director, race committee, officials or race jury is always intended for the whole team (crew members and riders).
+Misconduct by a crew member can lead to the rider receiving a penalty or even being disqualified from TORTOUR.
+If one crew member's behaviour is causing persistent problems, this person may be excluded from the event.

+- 3. Each team must appoint a team leader and register this person with the race committee before the race begins.
+Information given to the team leader or substitute leader by the race committee, race committee, officials or race jury is always intended for the whole team (crew members and riders).
 The team leader or substitute leader is responsible for communication and passing on information within the team.
 Once appointed, the team leader or substitute leader speaks to officials on behalf of the whole team, including the riders, to report problems, share suggestions, etc. All other crew members should not speak to officials about race-related matters, unless the team leader or substitute leader is not available. - 4.
-A team may provide support to any rider and team participating in CHALLENGE.
-However, providing other riders and teams with misleading instructions about the route is, naturally, forbidden (see Point 2.3.8). - 5.
+A team may provide support to other riders and teams participating in TORTOUR.
+However, providing other riders and teams with misleading instructions about the route is, forbidden.. - 5.
 Every team must be self-reliant.
 This includes communication between vehicles, the purchase of water and fuel, and the locating of filling stations and medical facilities along the route.
 Officials may only help the escort teams directly in the event of a medical emergency.
-A list of contacts for medical facilities located along the route will be provided by the CHALLENGE organisers along with other race documents before the race begins. - 6.
+A list of contacts for medical facilities located along the route will be provided by the TORTOUR organisers along with other race documents before the race begins. - 6.
 One crew is not allowed to attend to several teams, i.e. an escort crew can support its assigned riders and team only.
-Under exceptional circumstances, of course, help may be provided to other competitors. - 7.
-A crew member may change over to an opposing team, but only if his/her original team is officially out of the race.
-This does not apply to team members who have been excluded from CHALLENGE. - 8.
+Under exceptional circumstances, of course, help may be provided to other competitors. - A crew member may change over to an opposing team, but only if his/her original team is officially out of the race.
+This does not apply to crew members who have been excluded from TORTOUR. - 8.
 Should a team member knowingly ignore the rules to try to assist his/her rider, the other team members must try to intervene and then report any infringements to an official.
 All team members (both crew members and riders) are obliged to respect the rules. - 9.
-The safety of riders, crew members, officials and other CHALLENGE participants along the route has top priority.
+The safety of riders, crew members, officials and other TORTOUR participants along the route has top priority.
 In the event of an emergency, full attention should be given to the injured person(s).
-Failure to assist in an emergency may lead to a time penalty or even disgualification. - 10.
-If a rider loses time due to providing assistance in accordance with the previous point (provided his/her/the team's help was required and witnessed), the race director will determine an appropriate time bonus to give the team. - 11.
+Failure to assist in an emergency may lead to a time penalty or even disqualification. - 10.
+If a rider loses time due to providing assistance in accordance with the previous point (provided his/her/the team's help was required and witnessed), the race committee will determine an appropriate time bonus to give the team. - 11.
 Littering by crew members is forbidden and subject to a time penalty. - 12.
 Urinating outdoors is generally discouraged, and prohibited when in close proximity to the road and visible to other road users.
 Noncompliance can lead to a time penalty.